Population (2010)

 With an abundance of natural caves and a plentiful supply of laborers, the brewing industry grew rapidly in south St. Louis neighborhoods.
 Of the thirty or so breweries that once called Soulard home, the largest were Eberhard Anheuser’s Bavarian Brewery and Adam Lemp’s Western Brewery.
 The Inbev/Anheuser-Busch Brewery—home of Budweiser, Clydesdales, and a cool old brewhouse—is the only one left; it anchors the southern end of Soulard.
 Free brewery tours are offered year-round, which includes visits to the restored 19th-century brewhouse and a stable with Clydesdales.
 At the end of the tour, persons over the age of 21 get free samples of beers that Inbev/A-B produces or owns a share of.
 The visitor’s center (314.577.2626) is located at 12th and Lynch Streets.

 The Chatillon-De Menil House (3352 DeMenil Place; 314.771.5828) was built in two phases.
 Henri Chatillon, a guide and hunter in the fur trade, built a four-room brick home in 1848 for he and his wife.
 He sold the home in 1856 to Dr. Nicholas De Menil and his wife, Emile Sophie Chouteau, a descendent of the founding family of St. Louis.
 Their Greek Revival renovation was completed in 1863.
-Guided tours are available at the top of the hour Wednesday through Friday (11-2) and Saturday (11-3).
+Guided tours are available Wednesday, Thursday, and Saturday (11a, 12:30, 2p), but the museum is closed in January and February.

 The Italianate Lemp Mansion is next door to the Chatillon-De Menil House (3322 DeMenil Place; 314.664.8024).
 The 33-room manse was built by Jacob Feickert in 1868 and purchased by William J. Lemp in 1876 for St. Louis’ other beer baron family.
 Three members of the Lemp family—William, Sr., William, Jr., and Charles—committed suicide in the house.
 Highlights of the house include African mahogany mantels, a ceiling fresco, a glass-enclosed marble shower, and tortured souls.
 The best way to see the house is as a guest, either by staying a night at the bed-and-breakfast or by eating a meal in the restaurant.
-If you are in St. Louis on a Monday, you can take a ghost tour.
+Seasonal ghost tours are also available; call to find out when.

 As you travel on Broadway through the southern reaches of the city limits, you pass through the Carondelet Historic District.
 It’s long been a working-class area and was once an independent city.
 Clement DeLore DeTreget moved upriver from Sainte Genevieve in 1767 and became the first European settler to put down roots.
 The village went through several names before the residents settled on the current one, which honors the man who was the Spanish Governor of the Louisiana territory at the time, the Baron de Carondelet, Francisco Luis Hector.